 If you choose a custom piece, you should know that this type of countertop can handle some irregularities of walls, or small columns, and it can be fitted very neatly, maintaining the style of a standard countertop.

 Countertops that are made to fit make it possible to personalise all aspects of the countertop, including the number and type of washbasins, the thickness, the finish and whether there is rim or even an anti-splash edge.
-They can also be fitted in complex spaces that are unsymmetrical or have columns.
+They can also be fitted in complex spaces that are unsymmetrical or have columns to achieve a touch of minimalist bathroom.

 If you are going to order a personalised countertop, it is very important to make sure that whoever makes it has taken very accurate measurements.
 It seems obvious, but an error at this stage could have devastating consequences, such as wasted space, or a countertop that does not fit correctly, creating major aesthetic discordance.
 If you plan to buy a prefabricated countertop, you must also take accurate measurements of the space to make sure you buy the correct model.